SparseMatrices

 Some other cases

-- scipy.sparse stuff sometimes is used in FuncDesigner - for some functions used in Automatic differentiation and for solving SLEs (systems of linear equations).
+- scipy.sparse stuff sometimes is used in FuncDesigner - for solving SLEs (systems of linear equations) and for some functions used in Automatic differentiation.